dmbarbour/wikilon/docs/AboutABC.md

 TODO!
 This seems like a rather involved decision.

-### AO Macro Evaluation
+### Macro Evaluation

-A primary concern is that static types are never expressive enough to cover all the useful programming styles.
+Many useful programming styles are difficult to statically typecheck.
 Consider:

         "abcx → ax^2 + bx + c" runPoly

-This constructs a program that takes four arguments from our program - a, b, c, x - then computes the specified polynomial.
+Assume this constructs a program that takes four arguments - a, b, c, x - then computes the specified polynomial.
 The number of arguments we take depends on polynomial's text value.
-Similar cases exist for printf-style text formatting and a great many other possible DSLs.
+Type checking `runPoly` is feasible with sophisticated, dependent type systems.
+But type inference is frequently difficult, requiring developers to construct a proof.
+Similar cases exist for printf-style text formatting and many other possible DSLs.

-Type checking the `runPoly` subprogram is impossible in many static type systems.
-Even where possible, for example with dependent types, the expression is frequently sophisticated and involved, requiring careful attention for every little DSL.

 Fortunately, we do not need sophisticated types in this case and many like it.

-Recall, our goal is statically predictable program structure.
+Our goal is statically predictable program structure.
 The polynomial text is right there.
-Statically!
-Thus, it is not difficult to construct our polynomial *before* running the unsophisticated static type analysis algorithms.
-We only need some way to tell our system to defer type analysis until after certain evaluations have completed.
-This is the province of *macros* in many other languages.
+Statically.
+Evaluation in ABC is based on local rewriting, so that's all we need: it is not difficult to compute the polynomial program before type checking.
+We need only some way to tell our system to defer type analysis until after partial evaluation.
+This is the province of *macros* in many languages.

 For ABC, I propose introducing a `{&macro}` annotation.
 Usage: